hugoalh-studio/deno-nodejs-transformer/README.md

 | **[Deno](https://deno.land/)** >= v1.46.0 | ✔️ |

 > [!NOTE]
-> - It is possible to use the module in other methods/ways which not listed in here, however those methods/ways are not officially supported, and should beware maybe cause security issues.
+> - It is possible to use this module in other methods/ways which not listed in here, however those methods/ways are not officially supported, and should beware maybe cause security issues.

 ### #️⃣ Resources Identifier